Terry-Su/Gift/README.md

 # Gift
-A virtual gift powered by electron and three.js
+A virtual gift powered by electron, react and three.js